 Founding Father, author, inventor, foreign diplomat - and sex fiend?
 Benjamin Franklin is one of the most respected figures in American History, but Benjamin Franklin's sex life was anything but respectable.

 Benjamin Franklin sex facts show how this esteemed figure in the early United States harbored plenty of personal secrets.
 Throughout his life, Franklin's sexual appetitive was a hot topic of gossip amongst American, British, and French high-society.
-By the time he died in 1790, he had left a number of salacious stories behind him.
-From the brothels of Philadelphia to the salons of Paris, here are some of the filthiest and most surprising facts about Franklin’s long and fruitful sex life.
+By the time he passed in 1790, he had left a number of salacious stories behind him.
+From the "fine establishments" of Philadelphia to the salons of Paris, here are some of the filthiest and most surprising facts about Franklin’s long and fruitful love life.

 He May Have Had 15 Illegitimate Children